brandontreb/brandontreb.github.io/_posts/2017-04-07-tips-for-sales-calls.md

 #### 3. It's so easy a 'sales guy' can do it

 This is the part that I'm starting to experiment with.
 I want my pitch for my company to be so tight, that I could give it to any 'sales guy' to deliver and him represent Pixegon in much the same way I would.
-I have already done this with some of my engineers as I don't always have time to make every single sales call and it has proven to be a huge sucess.
+I have already done this with some of my engineers as I don't always have time to make every single sales call and it has proven to be a huge success.

 #### 4. It removes emotion

 This is a big one.
 When we are nervous, we tend to say dumb things.
-I remember a few times on sales calls when I was nervous (often because I really wanted/needed the contract), that I would seriously compramise on my rate just because the client suggested it.
+I remember a few times on sales calls when I was nervous (often because I really wanted/needed the contract), that I would seriously compromise on my rate just because the client suggested it.
 Had I had a call flow in font of me, I would have been better prepared to field such a request.

 I now replace emotion with process and it usually ends up better for both parties.